HeWeMel/nographs/docs/source/index.rst

 - Flexible graph notion: Infinite directed multigraphs with loops and attributes (this includes
-  `multiple adjacency, cycles, self-loops <supported-special-cases>`, `directed edges <unlabeled_graphs>`,
-  `weighted edges and edges with application specific attributes <labeled_graphs>`).
+  `multiple adjacency, cycles, self-loops <supported-special-cases>`, `directed edges <graphs_without_attributes>`, `weighted edges and edges with application specific attributes
+  <graphs_with_attributes>`).
-  Your `vertices <vertices>` can be nearly anything.
+  `Vertices <vertices>` can be nearly anything.
+  `Wide range of data types for edge weights <weights>` and path length supported (float, int, Decimal, mpmath.mpf and others), e.g., for high precision computations.
-  Currently, all algorithms are limited to locally finite graphs (i.e., a vertex has only finitely many outgoing edges).
+  Infinite graphs are supported, but need to be locally finite (i.e., a vertex has only finitely many outgoing edges).
 - Results: `Reachability, depth, distance, paths and trees <algorithms>`.
   `Paths <paths_api>` can be
-  `calculated with vertices or edges or attributed edges <general-start_from>` and can be iterated in both directions.
+  `calculated with vertices, edges or attributed edges <general-start_from>` and can be iterated in both directions.
-- Flexible API: It eases operations like
-  `graph pruning, graph product and graph abstraction <graph_operations>`, the computation of `search-aware graphs <search_aware_graphs>` and `traversals of vertex equivalence classes on the fly <vertex-identity>`.
-It is even possible to `replace some of the internal data structures <replace-internals>` and to interfere with them during the search.
+- Flexible API: Eases `graph operations <graph_operations>` like graph pruning, graph abstraction, the typical binary graph operations (union, intersection, several types of products), the computation of `search-aware graphs <search_aware_graphs>`, and `traversals of vertex equivalence classes on the fly <vertex_identity>`.
+- Flexible bookkeeping:
+  `Several sets of bookkeeping data structures <replace-internals>`, optimized for different situations (data types used by the application, hashing vs. indexing, collections for *Python* objects or *C* native data types, ...); `Adaptable and extendable <new_gear>`, e.g., specialized collections of 3rd party libraries can be integrated easily and runtime efficiently.
+Internal bookkeeping data can be
+  `pre-initialized and accessed during computations <initializing_bookkeeping>`.
+- Typing: The API `can be used fully typed <typing>` (optionally).
 - Implementation: Pure Python (>=3.9).
 It introduces no further dependencies.
-  Runtime and memory performance have been goals.
+- Runtime and memory performance: Have been goals.
+In its domain, it often even `outperforms <performance>` *Rust*- and *C*-based libraries.
 - Source: Available `here <https://github.com/HeWeMel/nographs>`__.
 - Licence: `MIT <https://github.com/HeWeMel/nographs/blob/main/LICENSE>`__.